-The World Bank's Global Facility for Disaster Risk Reduction and Recovery (GFDRR), which helps countries integrate disaster planning into their development strategies, is including long-term climate risk with the programs.
+The World Bank's Global Facility for DRR and Recovery (GFDRR), which helps countries integrate disaster planning into their development strategies, is including long-term climate risk in the programmes.
 The GFDRR and UNISDR have worked together to bring about convergence in technical approaches.
-Through emphasis on vulnerabilities by reducing underlying risk factors and building resilience, and mainstreaming DRR in sustainable development agendas, the international discourse on DRR has found direct interface with human development goals.
+Through emphasis on vulnerabilities by reducing underlying risk factors and building resilience, and mainstreaming DRR in sustainable development agendas, the international discourse on DRR has found direct interface with HD goals.

-The common denominators in the integrative or converging frameworks discussed above are risk (identification and reduction), vulnerability (assessment and reduction) and resilience (building).
-The potential of consolidating synergies across the thematic areas of HD, DRR and CC by focusing on the three nodes of risk, vulnerability and resilience is the focus of the next section.
-The aim is to build an integrated planning framework, which can be operationalized at national and sub-national levels.
+The common denominators in the integrative or converging frameworks discussed above are risk (identification and reduction), vulnerability (assessment and reduction), and resilience (building).
+The potential of consolidating synergies across the thematic areas of HD, DRR, and CC by focussing on the three nodes of risk, vulnerability, and resilience is the focus of the next section.
+The aim is to build an integrated planning framework, which can be operationalised at national and sub-national levels.